Sreejan-22/smart-notes-backend/README.md

 | /notes  | POST           | create a new note           |
 | /notes  | PUT            | update a note               |
 | /notes  | DELETE         | delete a note               |

+Authentication has been implemented using JSON Web Token.